-Unfortunately for many seniors, walk in bathtubs are not considered to be durable medical equipment by Medicare and therefore Medicare will not pay for the cost of a walk-in tub nor will they contribute to the cost of installation.
+Unfortunately for most seniors, walk in bathtubs are not considered to be durable medical equipment by original Medicare.
+Therefore, original Medicare will not pay for the cost of a walk-in tub nor will they contribute to the cost of installation.

-Having said that, there may be rare situations in which Medicare does provide assistance.
-When this occurs, the support comes as reimbursement not in advance of the purchase.
+Having said that, there may be rare situations in which original Medicare does provide financial assistance.
+When this occurs, the support comes as reimbursement, rather than in advance of the purchase.
 The tub would have to be considered an absolute medical necessity.
-The beneficiary would need a medical diagnosis which proves their need as well as a written prescription which outlined the reasons for which a walk in tub is necessary, as well as any features specific to a brand is required.
-Even with all this support, there is no guarantee of Medicare's assistance.
-When it comes to original Medicare, it is best to think of the tub as an out-of-pocket purchase, submit one's claim and hope for the best but be financially prepared to pay the full cost including installation or look for other sources of assistance.
+The beneficiary would need a medical diagnosis that proves his/her need.
+In addition, a written prescription that outlines the reasons for which a walk in tub is necessary, as well as any features specific to a brand is required.
+Even with all this support, there is no guarantee of original Medicare's assistance.
+When it comes to original Medicare, it is best to think of the tub as an out-of-pocket purchase, submit one's claim, and hope for the best.
+However, one should be financially prepared to pay the full cost, including installation, or look for other sources of assistance.

-Another option are Veterans Directed Home and Community Based Services (VD-HCBS).
-This is a program modeled after Medicaid's Consumer Directed HCBS in which the participant is provided with a certain budget for their care requirements and given a certain amount of flexibility to spend that budget on the services and supplies they determine as necessary.
+Veterans Directed Home and Community Based Services (VD-HCBS) - this is a program modeled after Medicaid's Consumer Directed HCBS.
+With VD-HCBS, participants are provided with a set budget for their care requirements and given a certain amount of flexibility to spend that budget on the services and supplies they determine as necessary.
 Under this program, a veteran may choose to allocate a portion of the allowance toward the purchase and installation of a walk in bathtub or shower.
-Learn more about VD-HCBS
+Learn more about VD-HCBS.

 There are several other options which can help pay for a walk in tub, though it should be noted that these are not necessarily available to everyone.

 Finally, some manufacturers of walk in tubs offer financing which can convert a large upfront payment into a monthly bill.
 Monthly payments of between $80 and $150 can be expected.

 It is possible to purchase a walk in tub in used condition.
-However, in reality this rarely happens due to the removal and shipping challenges.
+However, in reality, this rarely happens due to the removal and shipping challenges.
 Both of which can easily damage a tub.
-Most individuals decide the cost savings of purchasing used does not warrant the risk of damaged or leaky tub as well as the hassles associated with transporting the tub to a new location.
+Most individuals decide the cost savings of purchasing used does not warrant the risk of a damaged or leaky tub as well as the hassles associated with transporting the tub to a new location.
 Furthermore, many families have hygiene concerns when it comes to purchasing used bathing equipment.